7 things you need to know about Facebook Portal

 What's the difference between a Portal and Portal Plus?

 The difference between the two devices really comes down to size.
-The Portal has 720p resolution and a 10.1-inch screen, while the Facebook Portal Plus ($349 at Facebook) has 1080p HD resolution and a 15.6-inch screen.
+The Portal has 720p resolution and a 10.1-inch screen, while the Facebook Portal Plus has 1080p HD resolution and a 15.6-inch screen.

 Screen orientation is also different.
 The Portal is always stuck in landscape mode while you can switch between landscape and portrait view with the Portal Plus.